d-zone-org/d-zone/README.md

 If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.

 ## Design
 The game engine architecture is currently loosely based on [crtrdg](http://crtrdg.com/).

 It consists of both a server and client component:

 ### Server Component
-The server runs a [Discord bot](https://www.npmjs.com/package/discord.io) which monitors the activity and user statuses in the server of your choice.
+The server runs a [Discord bot](https://www.npmjs.com/package/discord.io) which monitors the activity and user statuses in the server(s) of your choice.
 This data is sent to clients in real time via websockets.

 ### Client Component
 The client (also designed with node via browserify) runs a graphical simulation in a canvas depicting an isometric scene populated by objects and autonomous characters.
 The activity in the scene is dictated and influenced by the data received from the server component.
+Clients are able to change which Discord server they are viewing with in-game UI.

 Core client modules such as the renderer and input controller are loosely based on implementations found in [playground.js](http://playgroundjs.com/).

+__Disclaimer: I cannot be held responsible for anything that happens to your computer, your server, your bot, or anything else as a result of using this package.__